tccpc/OmniFetch/README.md

   - Automatically identifies media resources in `<img>`, `<video>`, `<audio>` tags.
   - Smartly handles relative paths and full URLs.
 - **Flexible Configuration**:
+  - **Search Scope**: Select a specific DOM element on the page to limit the scan range (supports layer switching with arrow keys).
   - **File Filtering**: Filter files to download by type.
   - **Batch Management**: Preview the file list before downloading, support renaming and deleting unwanted files.
   - **Custom Directory**: Defaults to the current website domain as the folder name, supports custom modification.